shinkhouse/portfolio-v3/README.md

-# portfolio-v3
+# shinkhouse.github.io
-One of my first iterations of my portfolio.
-Built around 2017.
+## This is my professional portfolio page.
+Here you will find some projects I've worked on, some tales of my adventures, and more about me.